Join a Community Group

 We use Community Groups as our culture-making arm of Red Stone Church.
 Community is one of those words we all use, but few experience the relational depth of body-life that the Bible describes when it speaks of being “members of one another.”

 Red Stone Church was born in a living room.
 This rhythm is of prime importance to us.
 To get a real sense of who we are, we encourage you to try out one of our Community Groups.
-Click on the links to the right for more information.
+Click on the links below for more information.

 Provide a structured avenue for people who attend RS to be in a Christian community by:

-- Providing shepherds within each CG that lead, assist with facilitating discussion ensure that key partners are being discipled and playing key roles, and maintain a positive grace-filled culture.
+- Providing shepherds within each CG that lead, assist with facilitating discussion ensure that key partners are being discipled and playing key roles, and maintain a positive, joyful, honest, grace-filled, and missionaly-minded culture.